strapi/documentation/docusaurus/docs/dev-docs/plugins.md

 <br/>

 :::tip
-Before browsing or creating plugins, you might want to double-check that Strapi does not already cover your use case with its [advanced features](/dev-docs/advanced-features).
-Feel free to [submit some feedback](https://feedback.strapi.io/) if you'd like some additional features to be included in the core Strapi product.
+Before browsing or creating plugins, please double-check that Strapi does not already cover your use case with its built-in [advanced features](/dev-docs/advanced-features).
+Feel free to [submit feedback](https://feedback.strapi.io/) if you'd like some additional features to be included in the core Strapi product.
 :::